10 Surprising Facts About Child Care in the United States

 What is the care economy?

-The care economy is a critical yet often overlooked sector that offers the broad spectrum of paid and unpaid work necessary to support the well-being of individuals, particularly the most vulnerable populations, such as children, the elderly, and people with disabilities.
+The care economy is a critical yet often overlooked sector that offers the broad spectrum of paid and unpaid work necessary to support the well-being of people such as children, the elderly, and people with disabilities.

 Affordable Infant and Toddler Care: The Economic Impact

 One of the most significant components of the care economy is child care.
-Affordable and accessible child care is not just a benefit for individual families; it has far-reaching economic implications.
+Affordable, accessible, high-quality child care is not just a benefit for individual families; it also has far-reaching economic implications.

-• Supporting Workforce Participation: When parents, particularly mothers, have access to affordable child care, they are more likely to remain in the workforce.
-According to the U.S. Department of Labor, the lack of affordable child care is a key factor in why approximately 2.5 million women left the workforce during the COVID-19 pandemic.
-Additionally, studies show that reducing child care costs by just 10% could increase the employment rate of mothers by as much as 5%.
+Supporting Workforce Participation: When parents, particularly mothers, have access to affordable child care, they are more likely to remain in the workforce.
+According to the U.S. Department of Labor, the lack of affordable child care is a key factor in why nearly 2 million women left the workforce during the COVID-19 pandemic.
+Additionally, studies show that reducing child care costs by just 10% could increase the employment rate of mothers by .25% to 11%.

-• Boosting Economic Productivity: With reliable child care, parents can focus more on their jobs, leading to increased productivity.
-A report from ReadyNation estimates that the U.S. economy loses approximately $57 billion annually due to child care challenges, including lost earnings, productivity, and revenue.
+Boosting Economic Productivity: With reliable child care, parents can focus more on their jobs, leading to increased productivity.
+The U.S. economy lost approximately $122 billion in 2022 due to child care challenges, including lost earnings, productivity, and revenue, up from an estimated $57 billion in 2018.

-• Long-term Benefits for Children: Quality early childhood education has been shown to have lasting positive effects on children’s development.
-The estimated return on investment in early childhood education is $7 to $13 for every dollar spent, due to the long-term benefits for both individuals and society.
+Long-term Benefits for Children: Quality early childhood education has been shown to have lasting positive effects on children’s development.
+An analysis by Dr. James Heckman, a Professor of Economics at the University of Chicago, found that children from families with low-income who attended high quality birth-to-five programs were more likely to graduate from high school, hold jobs, and earn higher incomes than children who attended low-quality programs or stayed at home.
+The estimated return on investment in early childhood education is $13 for every dollar spent, due to the long-term benefits for both individuals and society.

 Paid Leave: A Necessary Investment

-Paid sick, family and medical leave are essential components of a robust care economy.
+Paid sick days and paid family and medical leave are essential components of a robust care economy.
 These policies allow workers to take time off to care for themselves or their loved ones without the fear of losing income or employment.

-• Healthier Workforce: Paid sick leave helps prevent the spread of illness, leading to a healthier workforce and reducing overall health care costs.
-The National Partnership for Women & Families estimates that the U.S. loses $1.3 billion annually in productivity due to workers who come to work sick because they do not have access to paid sick leave.
+Healthier Workforce: Paid sick leave, or days a worker may take for short term illnesses, helps prevent the spread of illness, leading to a healthier workforce and reducing overall health care costs.
+The National Partnership for Women & Families estimates that the U.S. loses $1.3 billion annually in productivity due to workers who come to work sick because they do not have access to paid sick days.

-• Economic Stability for Families: Paid leave provides families with financial stability during critical times, such as the birth of a child or a serious illness.
+Economic Stability for Families: Paid family and medical leave provides families with financial stability during critical times requiring extended absences from work, such as the birth of a child or a serious illness.
 According to a study by the National Bureau of Economic Research, access to paid leave in California increased mothers’ labor force participation by 6-9% in the year following childbirth.

 Paid leave policy is gaining momentum.